sharynjs/sharyn/README.md

 I recommend the tutorial the first time you use Sharyn, and the boilerplate once you're familiar with the stack.

+## 🌹 Structuring Factor

+Every module is tagged with a _structuring factor_, which represents how easily it can be integrated into an existing codebase.
+In general, the more structuring and opinionated the modules are, the more they will reduce your boilerplate code, at the cost of flexibility.

+🌲 _Not structuring_ – Means you can use this module in any codebase, it is a very simple unit.

+🏠 _Moderately structuring_ – This module has some degree of flexibility, but it serves a more specific purpose than non-structuring ones, so if your need is slightly different, it might be difficult to use it

+🏢 _Very structuring_ – This module is not flexible.
+It does what it does well, but you have to comply to its purpose or you won't be able to take advantage of it.
+These are kind of imposing a _framework_, which is demonstrated by Sharyn Boilerplate.
+If these work for your case, that's a big win!

 ## 🌹 Credits

 By Jonathan Verrecchia – [**@verekia**](https://github.com/verekia)